-If you used a non-RBAC template to install the Fuse Console, only OpenShift users that are granted the update verb on the pod resource are authorized to perform the Fuse Console MBeans operations.
+If you do not enable RBAC with the Fuse Console Operator configuration or if you did not use a RBAC template to install the Fuse Console, only OpenShift users that are granted the update verb on the pod resource are authorized to perform the Fuse Console MBeans operations.
 Users that are granted the get verb on the pod resource can view the pod but they cannot perform any Fuse Console operations.